The Unattainable

 The film opens by introducing us to Bessie Gale, a regular on the New York nightclub scene.
-In her circle, she's known as "the unattainable."
+In her circle, she's known as "the unattainable".
 A wealthy gentleman starts to pursue her.
 She finds relief from his romantic pursuits by joining a traveling theatrical company.
-The troop heads out West.
+The troupe heads out West.
 After Bessie misses a train connection, she meets a sheep rancher, and they get married.
 Then, her husband makes a major discovery which leads to a new series of adventures.